CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/09_AnalyzingData03.md

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze324.png)

-Note that the r.reclass command in QGIS somewhat confusingly names all the output “Reclassified” making it difficult to determine which layer is being referenced.
+Note that the r.reclass command in QGIS confusingly names all the output “Reclassified” making it difficult to determine which layer is being referenced.
 However, you can change the names in the layer panel by right-clicking on the two “Reclassified” layers and choosing “rename.”
 Rename the two layers “ReclassifiedLibrary” and “ReclassifiedSchools” respectively.

 Now you will combine these two reclassified distance rasters into one by adding the two values together.
 This can be done in the raster calculator.
 Under the raster menu, choose “raster calculator”:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze325.png)

 In the raster calculator, simply add the two layer together.
-The raster calculator expression should thus be: "ReclassifiedLibrary@1" + "ReclassifiedSchools@1"  Set the output layer as SchoolLibrarylDistanceWeightEqual:
+The raster calculator expression should thus be: "ReclassifiedLibrary@1" + "ReclassifiedSchools@1"  Set the output layer as SchoolLibraryDistanceWeightEqual:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze326.png)